-Catalonia referendum campaigning enters final day
+Catalonia on collision course as referendum nears

-Barcelona, Spain (CNN)Campaigners for Catalan independence are making their final push for support Friday ahead of a referendum Sunday which is fiercely opposed by Spain's central government.
+Barcelona, Spain (CNN)Spanish and Catalan authorities appeared set on a collision course Friday ahead of a disputed independence referendum that has polarized the country.

-A closing rally is due to take place Friday evening in the Montjuic area of Barcelona, the regional capital of Catalonia, a wealthy region in Spain's northeast.
+Catalonia's separatist government is adamant it will go ahead with Sunday's referendum despite the country's highest court barring it as unconstitutional.

-Catalonia's separatist government is adamant it will go ahead with the referendum despite the country's highest court barring it on the grounds that it violates the country's constitution.
+Spain's central government insists the referendum is illegal, must not go ahead and that the result will not be recognized.
+It has drafted in thousands of extra police to try to prevent the vote taking place.

-Spain's central government says the referendum is illegal, must not go ahead and that the result will not be recognized.
-Large numbers of Guardia Civil police officers have been deployed to the region to try to prevent the vote taking place.
+In the run-up to the vote, Catalan officials have accused Spanish authorities of trying to suppress the people's democratic rights.

-Mass protests have been held in Barcelona and other towns in recent weeks in support of the independence movement.
+Joan Maria Piqué, international communications director for the government of Catalonia, told CNN on Friday that 200,000 ballot papers had been confiscated this week -- on top of almost 10 million the Spanish government said it had seized on September 20, along with voter lists and other paperwork.

 A stream of tractors adorned with Catalan flags and pro-independence posters drove through the streets of Barcelona on Friday, as agricultural workers became the latest to turn out in support of the plebiscite.